 - special building write off

-- borrowing costs, for example, loan establishment fees
+- costs of borrowing money such as loan establishment fees

 Income from boarders and lodgers

 This is where someone rents 1 or more rooms in your main home.
 Only part of what they pay you counts as income.
 The amount depends on whether any meals are included.

 |What they pay for||How much counts as income|

 We may count less of this income in the income test if having the lodger costs you more than they paid you.
 You can show us these costs using your tax return.